jorisdg/jorisdg.github.io/aboutme.md

 Microsoft bought the product.
 Since then, I have worked for several ISVs and VARs on AX implementations in Belgium, The Netherlands, England, Luxemburg, Italy and across the USA.
 In 2006 I moved to the USA where I initially worked for a large accounting and technology firm managing a team of Dynamics AX developers working on customer projects.
-Currently I work as a senior solution architect at Microsoft's Dynamics R&D division.
-My job consists of working with signature customers, TAP customers, speak at conferences, and bring all the knowledge
+Currently I work as a senior solution architect at Microsoft's Dynamics AX R&D division.
+My job consists of working with signature customers, TAP customers, speaking at conferences, and bringing all the knowledge
 I gain from my interactions with customers and partners back to the product team and drive new features and improvements.<br />
 Due to my work, any Microsoft technologies that come across my desk grab my attention and will get some one-on-one time at some point.
 It's difficult to stay current on technology these days, but one tries.<br/>